arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 ```

 {{% callout note %}}
-Two iterables are considered equal if they both are `null` or empty, or contain the same values.
+Two iterables are equal if they both are `null` or empty or contain the same values.
 {{% /callout %}}

 ### Arrays

 Asserting arrays is very similar to asserting iterables.
 We can use the `assertArrayEquals()` method from JUnit 5:

 ```java
 @Test